andreyc0d3r/wp-swiper/README.txt

 == Changelog ==
+= 1.3.10 =
+* Performance boost: Removed the high-frequency setTranslate event (keep only the essential ones).
+Related to autoSlideWidth

 = 1.3.9 =
 * Added support for autoSlideWidth
 * Read more: [WP-Swiper 1.3.9 released — new feature Auto Slide Width for perfectly sized slides](https://digitalapps.com/wp-swiper-1-3-9-released-new-feature-auto-slide-width-for-perfectly-sized-slides/)